simleb/clinfo/README.md

 Just type: `clinfo`

-`clinfo` displays the OpenCL 1.1 parameters in a human readable form.
+`clinfo` displays the OpenCL platform and device parameters in a human readable form.

 By default, clinfo only displays a few basic parameters.
 You can print them all with `-a` (or `--all`).